◊◊◊◊

 Remove chicken to a serving platter; sprinkle with almonds.
 Spoon juices over chicken.

-Rosemary Chicken with White Beans
+Rosemary Chicken with Carrots and White Beans

 Phases 2 and 3.